egumasa/linguistic-data-analysis-I/2025/assignments/hands-on-4/index.md

 - Research questions should include:
   - type of features you are looking at (e.g., adverbial clauses)
-  - factors that defines your sub-corpora (e.g., grade)
+  - situational variables that defines your sub-corpora (e.g., grade, genre, proficiency)

 ### Hypothesis